matt-tha/CICP-MOD6/lab4.md

 5. This import should take approximately one minute.
 6. Examine the newly imported entities.

-This concludes lab exercise 4.
+This concludes this block of instruction.